ansys/pyhps/doc/source/user_guide/index.rst

     $ python path_to_download_folder\mapdl_motorbike_frame\project_setup.py

 .. note::
-    By default, the script tries to connect to the REP server running on the localhost with the default username and password.
-If your REP server is hosted at a different URL or you want to specify different credentials, adjust the script before running it.
+    By default, the script tries to connect to the HPS server running on the localhost with the default username and password.
+If your HPS server is hosted at a different URL or you want to specify different credentials, adjust the script before running it.

 Query parameters